Padm0069/Smart-solutions-to-Domestic-Waste-Disposal-/README.md

 # Project
-### In this Project, I developed an app under NATIVE SCRIPT environment using ANGULAR framework.
+### In this Project, Our IIP Group developed an app under NATIVE SCRIPT environment using ANGULAR framework.
 ![](images/logonew.png)

 Platforms